PeterRizek009/PeterRizek009/README.md

 ###  About Me : ###

-- 🔭 I’m currently working on E-Commerce APP  using Typescript
+- 🔭 I’m currently working on News App using react and Tailwind CSs
 - 🌱 I’m currently learning Typescript
 - 📫 How to reach me: plriek@gmail.com
 - Portfolio Link : https://peterrazeik-portfolio.netlify.app/
-- ⚡ Fun fact: I am solving problems in CodeSignal APP  and creating web app for fun

 ### :hammer_and_wrench: Languages and Tools :